NhiNguyen34/uav-detection/README.md

 ## Models

-- YOLOv8: YOLOv8 is a state-of-the-art object detection model that offers high accuracy and speed.
+- YOLOv8 is a state-of-the-art object detection model that offers high accuracy and speed.
 It is used in this project for vehicle detection tasks.

-- RT-DETR: RT-DETR (Real-Time Detection Transformer) is another powerful model utilized for object detection.
+- RT-DETR (Real-Time Detection Transformer) is another powerful model utilized for object detection.
 It leverages transformer architecture to enhance detection capabilities, providing robust results in real-time scenarios.

-- YOLOv10: YOLOv10 is an advanced version of the YOLO series models, offering improved performance and accuracy.
+- YOLOv10 is an advanced version of the YOLO series models, offering improved performance and accuracy.
 It is included in this project to explore its effectiveness in vehicle detection.

 ## Setup Instructions